 The Franklin Institute provides interactive activities from its award-winning exhibit Your Brain, which take students on an exploration of what's happening as their brains make sense of the world around them.
 They will discover why we see "faces" in clouds, rock formations, and other objects; how music can make us feel fear; what their brains will look like in the future; and much more!

 Your students are invited into the studio of children's book illustrator Mo Willems.
 All they have to do is grab paper and a pencil (or markers, crayons, chalk, or any art tool of choice) to try their hand at doodling.
 In the first episode of Lunch Doodles, Willems shows students how to draw his most famous character, the pigeon.
 Each video lesson comes with a student activity sheet.
 Here's the first episode's activity sheet, with step-by-step directions for drawing the pigeon.
 Check out all 15 archived video episodes.

 See the View at the Zoo

 Penguins, polar bears, and platypuses, oh my!
 San Diego Zoo’s 12 live cams allow students to get a peek into the day-to-day routines of the zoo’s inhabitants as they eat, swim, and play.
-(Students can watch archived footage of 27-year-old Bai Yun and her son, 6-year-old Xiao Liwu, giant pandas that have been returned to their ancestral homeland in China.)
 The animals aren't active all day, so check back often to find the times when they're out and about.
 After observing the animals, students can click around to learn more about their distinctive features, habitat, diet, family life, and more.